paulmanser/fresco/README.md

 fresco
 ======

-A R package for preprocessing Illumina 450k methylation array
+A R package for normalization and preprocessing of Illumina 450k methylation array